Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 Bach made very little use of a dynamic level between piano and forte, and never of a level louder than forte.
 Perhaps for Bach piano was moderately soft.

 Dynamic changes were usually abrupt, and often involved contrast (such as echo effects) or the emphasis of affects.
-Apparently crescendo and decrescendo were extremely rare.
+Crescendo and decrescendo appear extremely rarely in Bach’s notations.

 How were ornaments in vocal-instrumental music performed in Germany in the 18th century?